Prompt Patterns for Developers

 • Those who want to develop faster and more accurately using AI tools

-• Those who want to use ChatGPT or Copilot well, but are at a loss on what and how to ask.
+• Those who want to use ChatGPT or Copilot effectively but feel lost on what to ask and how to ask it.

 • Those who want to automate repetitive development tasks using prompts